-Circumstances in which the AIF may use leverage ADR will place importance on stability and convertibility of investments into securities and monetary claims when managing surplus funds, and in other instances, shall take into consideration the relationship with real estate and real estate backed securities.
+Circumstances in which ADR will place importance on stability and convertibility of investments into securities and monetary claims when managing surplus funds, and in other instances, shall take into consideration the relationship with real estate and real estate backed securities.
 (3) ADR will restrict its real estate investment targets to real estate located in Japan.
 (4) ADR will not invest in assets denominated in a foreign currency.
-ADR may take out loans or issue long-term or short-term corporate bonds for the purpose of investing in properties, conducting repairs and related work, paying cash distributions, repaying obligations (including repayment of tenant leasehold or security deposits, and obligations related to loans or long-term or short-term corporate bonds) and other activities.
-The types and sources of leverage permitted and associated risks Loans or corporate bonds.
-ADR currently does not have any outstanding guarantees and may be subject to restrictive covenants in connection with any future indebtedness that may restrict the operations and limit the ability to make cash distributions to unitholders, to dispose of the properties or to acquire additional properties.
+ADR may take out loans or issue long-term or short-term corporate bonds for the purpose the AIF may use of investing in properties, conducting repairs and related work, paying cash distributions, leverage repaying obligations (including repayment of tenant leasehold or security deposits, and Ŭ obligations related to loans or long-term or short-term corporate bonds) and other activities.
+The types and sources Loans or corporate bonds.
+ADR currently does not have any outstanding guarantees and of leverage permitted may be subject to restrictive covenants in connection with any future indebtedness that and associated risks may restrict the operations and limit the ability to make cash distributions to unitholders, to dispose of the properties or to acquire additional properties.
 Furthermore, ADR may violate restrictive covenants contained in the loan agreements ADR executes, such as the maintenance of debt service coverage or loan-to-value ratios, which may entitle the lenders to require ADR to collateralize the properties or demand that the entire outstanding balance be paid.
 Further, in the event of an increase in interest rates, to the extent that ADR has any debt with unhedged floating rates of interest or ADR incurs new debt, interest payments may increase, which in turn could reduce the amount of cash available for distributions to unitholders.
 Higher interest rates may also limit the capacity for short- and long-term borrowings, which would in turn limit the ability to acquire properties, and could cause the market price of the units to decline.
 Any restrictions on The maximum amount of each loan and corporate bond issuance will be one trillion yen, leverage and the aggregate amount of all such debt will not exceed one trillion yen.
-Any restrictions on collateral and asset reuse arrangements No applicable arrangements.
-Maximum level of ADR has set an upper limit of 60% as a general rule for its loan-to-value, or LTV, ratio in leverage which the order to operate with a stable financial condition.
+Any restrictions on No applicable arrangements. collateral and asset reuse arrangements Maximum level of ADR has set an upper limit of 60% as a general rule for its loan-to-value, or LTV, ratio in leverage which the order to operate with a stable financial condition.
 ADR may, however, temporarily exceed AIFM is entitled to such levels as a result of property acquisitions or other events. employ on behalf of the AIF Article 23(1) (b) Procedure by which Amendment of the articles of incorporation.
-Amendment requires a quorum of a majority the AIF may change its of the total issued units and at least a two-thirds vote of the voting rights represented at the meeting.
-Unitholders should note, however that under the ITA and our articles of investment strategy / investment policy incorporation, unitholders who do not attend and exercise their voting rights at a general meeting of unitholders are deemed to be in agreement with proposals submitted at the meeting, except in cases where contrary proposals are also being submitted.
+Amendment requires a quorum of a majority the AIF may change its of the total issued units and at least a two-thirds vote of the voting rights represented at the Air may change its the meeting.
+Unitholders should note, however that under the ITA and our articles of the meeting.
+Onlinoiders should hote, however that and the ITA and our articles of investment strategy / investment policy incorporation, unitholders who do not attend and exercise their voting rights at a general meeting of unitholders are deemed to be in agreement with proposals submitted at the meeting, except in cases where contrary proposals are also being submitted.